gautamigolani/gautamigolani.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: {NOTE: THIS WEBSITE IS BEING UPDATED}
+description: "NOTE: THIS WEBSITE IS BEING UPDATED"

 profile:
   align: right